Skip to Main Content

 Things to know

-You can request any type of material to support your teaching including items from our collection, free websites, and items that need to be purchased.
-Our priority is to purchase online material so that it is more accessible.
+Instructors can request any type of material to support teaching including items from our collection, free websites, and items that need to be purchased.
+Our priority is to purchase online material so that it is accessible and affordable for students.
 Not everything is available online or with unlimited access, so we will work with you to review the options.
 If you require students to use physical items, you should indicate that when submitting your list.

-• Lists must be sent to the library each semester and may be rolled-over or recreated.
+• Lists must be sent to the library (click SEND TO LIBRARY) each semester and may be rolled-over or recreated.

-• We will first look for digital access for requested material, including articles, ebooks, and streaming video.
+• We first look for online access, including articles, ebooks, and streaming video.
 If we cannot locate an item in digital format, then we may purchase the item in print.

 • Digitization requests of print material are considered in light of fair use.
-Typically one chapter or ten percent of a book will comport with fair use, though slightly more may be appropriate when no digital options are available for purchase or licensing.
+Typically one chapter or ten percent of a book will comport with fair use, though slightly more may be appropriate when no digital options are available for purchase.
 See Copyright Guidance for E-Reserves

 • Coursepacks and workbooks may not be placed on reserve.

-• Physical items will be removed from library reserves at the end of each semester.
+• Physical items are removed from library reserves at the end of each semester.

 Important dates